jorgevrgs/capstone-1/README.md

 GitHub Pages:

-1. Open your repository page settings, i.e. `https://github.com/<USERNAME>/<REPOSITORY_NAME>/settings/pages` where USERNAME is your GitHub user, for instance `jorgevrgs`, and REPOSITORY_NAME is the name of the GitHub repository, for example `portfolio`.
+1. Open your repository page settings, i.e. `https://github.com/<USERNAME>/<REPOSITORY_NAME>/settings/pages` where USERNAME is your GitHub user, for instance `jorgevrgs`, and REPOSITORY_NAME is the name of the GitHub repository, for example `capstone-1`.

 2. Find the `Source` section and select the Branch, default is `main` and click on `Save` button.